 Bruce "Utah" Phillips 1935 - 2008

-The Long Memory is a registered non-profit dedicated towards establishing a permanent archive for the works of
+The Long Memory is a registered 501c3 / non-profit organization dedicated to preserving the works of

 Loafer's Glory was originally broadcast from KVMR in Nevada City, Ca. These broadcasts are a collage of rants, poetry, tales, and reminiscences mixed in with little known music and talk from over 1,000 tapes of everything under the sun, from tramping and labor (historic and contemporary ) to baseball and old friends... from unreleased Lord Buckley to animals, children, tall tales, Paul Robeson, and most of what you need to know about life on the open road... and always music.